rolling-scopes-school/tasks/tasks/connections/README.md

 Each milestone has relative score.
 Each milestone has number of points for successful result.

-But in case if any common violation is present the project is losing **additional** points:
+But in case if some common violation is present the project is losing **additional** points:

 - any uncaught errors: **-100 points** for an error in console
 - used `any` instead of dedicated interface/type: **-100 points**
-- used some additional npm package: **-100 points**
+- used some additional production npm package (except NgRx): **-100 points**

 ### Url navigation